 Potato (Solanum tuberosum L.) is one of the world's most significant food crops, and the second most significant vegetable crop after tomato.
 Egypt is one of the biggest producers and exporters of potatoes in Africa 1.
 In recent decade, different pathogens causing potato tuber infections, particularly fungi of genus Fusarium, have become widely spread in Egypt ^{2,3}.
 In Egypt, potato has a significant situation among all vegetable crops, where about 20% of whole area dedicated for vegetable production is cultivated with potato 4.
 Dry rot caused by Fusarium species is a significant potato disease worldwide, which causes post-harvest rotting and seed piece rot after planting 5.
 Fusarium dry rot of seed tubers can reduce crop establishment by affecting the development of potato sprouts, resulting in poor emergence and reduced plant stands with weakened plants ^{6,7}.
 Storage damages associated with Fusarium dry rot have been reported to range from 6 to 25%, and occasionally losses as great as 60% have been estimated ^{8,9}.
 Many species of this genus are pathogens affecting different economically important crops ^{10,11,12}.
 It was shown that potato dry rot was caused by more than thirteen different Fusarium species ^{13,5}.
-Fusarium species ^{13,5}.
-Fusarium species ^{13,5}.
+Fusarium spp. which infect potato tubers differ depending on time of the survey and geographic location.
+Fusarium solani are the most common pathogenic species in Egypt ^{14,15}.

 Rapid identification of plant fungal pathogens enables to set up adjusted control measures and to maintain a strategic distance from disease expansion and yield losses, regardless of whether the invasion level is low.
 For Fusarium species, molecular identification is usually applied to identify them that have comparable morphological qualities.
 For example, many species in a species complex such as Fusarium solani species complex (FSSC) produce similar colony appearance and macroconidial features.
-So, molecular identification is used to differ between species in a species complex ^{16, 17, 18}.
-DNA sequence can be used to distinguish between Fusarium species that show similar morphological characters as well as to differentiate isolates in a species complex 19.
-For molecular characterization and phylogenetic analysis of Fusarium species, β -tubulin and TEF1- α genes are widely used as the genes and regions are reported by many investigators ^{18, 20}.
-Fungi secreted Hydrolytic enzymes such as cellulases, pectinases, proteases and xylanases, which are played critical roles in successful host colonization by degradation of the cell wall 21.
+So, molecular identification is used to differ between species in a species complex 16,17,18 .
+DNA sequence can be used to distinguish between Fusarium species that show similar morphological characters as well as to differentiate isolates in a species complex 19 .
+For molecular characterization and phylogenetic analysis of Fusarium species, β -tubulin and TEF1- α genes are widely used as the genes and regions are reported by many investigators 18,20 .
+Fungi secreted Hydrolytic enzymes such as cellulases, pectinases, proteases and xylanases, which are played critical roles in successful host colonization by degradation of the cell wall 21 .